guyandtheworld/Makri/README.md

 A project by Adarsh S and Jithin James under the supervision of ICFOSS under the supervision of Dr. Rajeev RR

-## Web App

-A Django based web app is built to distribute the service.
-The development server can be accessed via
-<code>python2 manage.py runserver</code>

-The web app has an input text option for live data tagging, an upload file option to tag text files.

-The sevice also has a web end-point to use in other applications.

-<code>curl -G -v  "http://127.0.0.1:8000/" --data-urlencode "q=input" </code> will return the tagged data for the given input.

 ## FOSSASIA Talk

 [Slides](https://docs.google.com/presentation/d/1A1n1HqGkXPgyarPUB91tb208IGt2KuKqj5umgUCw5Uw/edit?usp=sharing)